aarontran/g309.2-0.6/Notes.md

 * point source excision.
 * readout streaks!

+TODO: haven't addressed all possible epchain flags. would like to generate some files to show the difference. see my notes, scribbled...

 Before final-ish analysis, run evselect with `XMMEA_EM, XMMEA_SM, XMMEA_EP`, or simply flag==0 to reject all possibly bad events (maybe too restrictive)